lilendian0x00/xray-knife/README.md

 **The Ultimate Swiss Army Knife for Xray and Sing-box**

-A powerful command-line utility designed for testing, managing, and utilizing proxy configurations with dual-core support for both `xray-core` and `sing-box`.
+A powerful command-line utility and web UI designed for testing, managing, and utilizing proxy configurations with dual-core support for both `xray-core` and `sing-box`.

 </div>